 Yes, good dental health is about clean, strong teeth, but the effects of quality oral health have been shown to go well beyond that.
 Preventative care, such as regular cleanings and exams, goes a long way toward keeping your overall dental costs down, saving you money in the long run.
 Additionally, children with healthy mouths and teeth have better school attendance per the Ostrow School of Dentistry of USC.

 When your children are eligible for HKD, they can get all the benefits of good oral health without any out-of-pocket costs at MCDC.

 Simply put: HKD covers all standard dental care.
 From preventive appointments including cleaning, X-rays, and oral exams to fillings, crowns, and other dental procedures, HKD has you covered.
 Here’s a list of services we provide:

 - Fluoride treatments and sealants

 - Bridges and repairs

 - Emergency treatment to reduce pain

 Here at MCDC, we know little mouths need extra special care.
-That’s why we have pediatric dentists throughout our practices.
+That’s why we have dentists who enjoy working with kids throughout our practices.
 Meet two of them.